 People with perfect teeth are few and far between.
 Most of us have at least a couple cosmetic flaws, such as a chipped tooth, variations in tooth size or alignment, or deep staining from a reaction to a drug such as tetracycline during childhood.
 At Implant Dentistry of Florida, we use porcelain veneers to correct these cosmetic flaws and give you a flawless smile.

 Porcelain veneers are thin porcelain shells placed over the fronts of your natural teeth to alter the tooth shape, size, color, or position.
-They cover the underlying flaws and imperfections.
-At Implant Dentistry of Florida, we use only porcelain veneers because of their close resemblance to natural tooth enamel.
+Veneers simply cover cosmetic problems such as flaws and imperfections.
+The veneer shell can be removable but are more commonly permanent solutions to cover the damaged teeth.

 We use porcelain veneers to address a variety of cosmetic dental issues:

 - Mask alignment problems

 - Revitalize the surface of a tooth or teeth

 The key to deciding if porcelain veneers would be a good solution for your dental problems is the extent of those problems.
 Veneers are only a cosmetic solution, applied to healthy teeth.
 If you have dental issues such as gum disease, decayed teeth, deeply cracked teeth, and the like, these problems must be taken care of before veneers can be applied.
 If a tooth is overly weak from a crack or excessive decay, a crown could be a better alternative.

 Benefits of Porcelain Veneers

 Some dentists offer veneers made from composite resin.
 At Implant Dentistry of Florida, we only use porcelain veneers.
 This is because porcelain has a translucence that closely matches that of your natural tooth enamel by absorbing and reflecting light in a similar fashion.
 Plus, porcelain has high strength, durability, hardiness, and is very resistant to staining.

 Porcelain Veneer Procedure